The plan for corporate domination of Americans

 - FreedomWorks – 2004 – A major player in the development of the Tea Party and currently is involved in voter confusion.

-Many of these groups (and many more) are now actively promoting “the big lie” and curtailing voting rights/protection legislation at the national and state levels.
-We can also see just how far those corporate-friendly activist Justices will go.
-Preventing states from controlling gun violence and preventing the federal government from protecting the planet from climate change.
-Roe vs. Wade is a shining example of how our corrupted Supreme Court is more than willing to ignore or manufacture legal precedence to bend the law in favor of conservatism and corporatism.
+Roe vs. Wade is a shining example of how our corrupted Supreme Court is more than willing to ignore or even manufacture legal precedence to bend the law in favor of conservatism and corporatism.
 Their blatant delay tactics regarding Donald Trump and his stealing and mishandling of classified documents show how little regard the Supreme Court and their corporate handlers have for our Democracy.

 The public, thoughtful Lewis Powell is quoted as saying: ”An Orderly society cannot exist if every man may decide which laws he will obey.”
 The private, calculating Lewis Powell was probably also thinking: “…so the wealthy must rewrite the laws to reorder society”.